-Get COSMOS Installed onto your computer by following the
+- Get COSMOS Installed onto your computer by following the Installation Guide.

 - You should now have COSMOS installed and a Demo project available that we can make changes to.

-- The COSMOS Command and Telemetry Server will start up.
-This tool provides all the real-time functionality for the COSMOS System by connecting to each “target” in the system.
+- The COSMOS Command and Telemetry Server will appear.
+This tool provides real-time information about each “target” in the system.
 Targets are external systems that receive commands and generate telemetry, often over ethernet or serial connections.
-The Command and Telemetry Server is the hub through which commands are sent and telemetry is received.
-It also logs all commands and telemetry and performs limits monitoring.

 - Use Command Sender to send individual commands.